AmayaGS/AmayaGS/README.md

 ## Hiya :wave: I'm Amaya :t-rex:

 I work at the intersection of AI and biology!

-I live and work in hope AI research will help us understand the complex, wonderful world of biology, immunology and pathogenesis ✨ :dizzy:
+I've developed interpretable deep learning algorithms for biomedical data, with expertise in histopathology and transcriptomics for biomarker discovery and patient stratification in cancer and immunology.

+I'm now focusing on modelling cell-cell interactions, biology Foundation models and information propagation in biological systems ✨ :dizzy:

 <!--
 **AmayaGS/AmayaGS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.